 Hi there.
 If we haven’t met, my name is Mr. Money Mustache.
 I’m the freaky financial magician who retired along with a lovely wife at age 30 in order to start a family, as well as start living a great life.
 We did this on two normal salaries with no lottery winnings or Silicon Valley buyout windfalls, by living what we thought was a wonderful and fulfilling existence.
-It was only after quitting the rat race that we looked around and realized why we had become financially independent while most people, even with higher incomes, end up stuck needing to work until age 65.
+It was only after quitting the rat race that we looked around and realized why we had become financially independent while most people, even with higher incomes, end up stuck needing to work until age 65 or later.

 “I hear Mr. Money Mustache writes some useful stuff and many people are building happy, wealthy lives for themselves using his advice”, they are saying, “but I am a busy person.
 How can he make me rich Right Now!?”

 We’ll start with a rant, which links to a bunch of other stuff.
 You can right-click any of those links and open them in a new tab for later.
 If you get through every link, you’ll be well-equipped to fix most of your life – just like that.

 For almost nine years, I’ve been preaching a different brand of financial advice from what you see in the newspapers and magazines.
 The standard line is that life is hard and expensive, so you should keep your nose to the grindstone, clip coupons, save hard for your kids’ college educations, then tuck any tiny slice of your salary that remains into a 401(k) plan.
 And pray that nothing goes wrong in the 40 years of career work that it will take to get yourself enough savings to enjoy a brief retirement.